AlejandroEsteveMaza/ObsidianPf2eVault/2. The World/NPCs/Scratch NPCs Ideas/Darinor.md

 icon: npc
 NoteType: NPC
 AssociatedGroup: Name of Guild or Group they belong to
 Gender: Male or Female or...
 Race: Human, Dwarf, Elf, etc
 Age: How old are they?
 Class: Warrior or Wizard or ...
-Alignment: Are they Chaotic Neutral or Lawful Neutral
+Alignment: Lawful Good
-Character-Role: Are they a friend or foe?
+Character-Role: Friend
-Location: What is the name of the place they live?
+Location: W?
 ---
 > [!infobox]
 > # `=this.file.name`